-- 1. Level the motor home using the leveling jacks. - 2.
-Turn the ignition key 'OFF'. - Place the driver seat in a forward upright position (front slide-out room only). - 4.
-All storage trunk doors must be closed and latched. - Make sure there are no obstacles such as tree limbs, etc. in the way of where the room will be extended. - 6.
-Press the Switch labeled 'OUT', and hold it until the room seals against the inside wall.
-The slide-out can also be stopped at any time during its travel cycle by releasing the switch.
-Caution: do not over-extend the slide-out to the point that the wood trim around the edge begins to flex.
+- 1. Level the vehicle. - 2.
+Place driver's seat in a forward upright position with the ignition key turned off. - 3.
+Remove travel bars (if equiped). - 4.
+Storage trunk doors under the slide out room must be closed and latched. - Make sure there are no obstacles such as tree limbs, etc. in the way of where the room will be extended to.

+- Press and hold the corresponding manual override switch. - 7.
+While still holding the override switch; press the switch labeled "out", and hold it until the room seals against the inside wall.
+This room can also be stopped at any time during its travel cycle by releasing the switch.